-- 1. Click Part in the option tree. - 2.
-Select a 7 series or Zynq FPGA from the Family list. - 3.
+- 1. Click Project Part in the option tree. - 2.
+Select a 7 series FPGA from the Family list. - 3.
 Select a device from the Device list that support XADC primitive. - 4.
 Select an appropriate package from the Package list.
-This example uses the XC7V500T device (see Figure 3-2).
+This example uses the XC7K235T device (see Figure 3-2).

 Note: If an unsupported silicon family is selected, the XADC Wizard remains light gray in the taxonomy tree and cannot be customized.
-Only devices containing the XADC Wizard are supported by the Wizard.
+Only devices containing the XADC are supported by the Wizard.
 See the 7 Series FPGAs Overview [Ref 1] for a list of devices containing XADC.

-- 5. Click Generation in the option tree and select either Verilog or VHDL as the output language. - 6.
+- 5. Select either Verilog or VHDL as the target language. - 6.
 Click OK.